zacharyz/octopress/source/about/index.markdown

 and products for like minded developers.

-I specialize in full-stack web development with Ruby, Javascript and CSS using primarily Ruby on Rails and more recently Node.js.
+I specialize in full-stack web development with Ruby, Javascript and CSS using primarily Ruby on Rails and more recently Express and Node.js.

-I moved to Portland in 2010 and have since fallen in love with local microbrews, foodcarts and minimalist running.
+I moved to Portland in 2010 and have since fallen in love with local microbrews, food carts and minimalist running.

 I see this site as a place where I can talk about the places I have been, the lessons I have learned, the projects I am developing, and post pictures.
 Lots